Edgardo Civallero's blog on Library and Information Sciences

 The author offers a number of books (in Spanish) about library services for indigenous peoples.

 I am a native of the Port of Santa María de los Buenos Aires (1973).
 I became a librarian in 1999 and, in 2004, I got my degree in Library and Information Science from the National University of Córdoba (Argentina).
 There I also studied Biology and History (Anthropology and Archeology branch).
-After a long and diverse career, since early 2018 I live between the Galapagos Islands (Ecuador), where I am the coordinator of the library and archive of the Charles Darwin Foundation, and Bogotá (Colombia), where I spend most of my time and study a Master Degree on archives and memory.
+After a long and diverse career (including a specialization in Southern Epistemologies), since early 2018 I live between the Galapagos Islands (Ecuador), where I am the coordinator of the library and archive of the Charles Darwin Foundation, and Bogotá (Colombia), where I spend most of my time and study a Master Degree on Historical archives and memory.

 Beyond libraries, I am a editorial reviewer, translator and designer, a researcher and performer of traditional Latin American music for 25 years, a blogger with 15 years of experience, a wikipedist, an Esperantist, a citizen scientist apprentice, and a builder of puppets and musical instruments.